cytosmart-bv/tomni/docs/tutorials/roundness_vs_circularity.rst

 Difference with an dented circle
 --------------------------------

-Lets take a perfect circle and remove a pizza slice of 1 degree (you know what you do a fun math parties).
+Lets take a perfect circle and remove a pizza slice of 1 degree (you know what you do at fun math parties).

 The area will be :math:`\frac{359}{360} r^2 \pi`